DomainDrivenArchitecture/dda-httpd-crate/README.md

 2. httpd-crate pulls content from m2
 3. and unzips to "/var/www" sub directory

+## preconditions for letsencrypt
+* vhost contains ServerAlias for all additional names
+* dns contains A-Records for all additional names

 ## Server Maintenance
 To renew a certificate use the following commands on the target server: